Herbert Hoover: World War II

 During a radio broadcast on June 29, 1941, one week after the Nazi invasion of the Soviet Union, Hoover disparaged any "tacit alliance" between the U.S. and the USSR, stating, "if we join the war and Stalin wins, we have aided him to impose more communism on Europe and the world...
 War alongside Stalin to impose freedom is more than a travesty.
 It is a tragedy."
 Much to his frustration, Hoover was not called upon to serve after the United States entered World War II due to his differences with Roosevelt and his continuing unpopularity.
 He did not pursue the presidential nomination at the 1944 Republican National Convention, and, at the request of Republican nominee Thomas E. Dewey, refrained from campaigning during the general election.
 In 1945, Hoover advised President Harry S. Truman to drop the United States' demand for the unconditional surrender of Japan because of the high projected casualties of the planned invasion of Japan, although Hoover was unaware of the Manhattan Project and the atomic bomb.

+In the early days of the war, Bernard Baruch proposed to Franklin Roosevelt that Hoover might be of some usefulness in an administrative capacity of the war effort.
+Roosevelt replied, "I'm not Jesus Christ.
+I'm not raising Hoover from the dead," and the idea was put to rest.
+However, while Roosevelt refused to make use of Hoover given the political and interpersonal strain between them Roosevelt did, in the early part of the war, do Hoover the courtesy of having General Albert Coady Wedemeyer go up from Washington DC every two weeks to Hoover's suite at the Waldorf Astoria Hotel in New York City to keep Hoover up-to-date on the Allied war plans.
+Still, he was not made aware of the atomic weapon program by Wedemeyer.
+Wedemeyer was sent over seas in 1943, and after that no other military or administration official was given the task of continuing the briefings.